demensdeum/DoryChat/README.md

 - **Web Crypto API**: All cryptographic operations use the browser's native `window.crypto.subtle`

 ### **Ephemeral Messaging**
-- **60-Second TTL**: Messages automatically expire and are deleted from the database after 1 minute
+- **Configurable TTL**: Messages automatically expire and are deleted from the database after a configurable time (default: 60 seconds)
+- **Persistent Mode**: Set TTL to 0 or less to disable expiration - messages will persist indefinitely
-- **Continuous Fade-Out**: Visual opacity animation shows message age in real-time
+- **Continuous Fade-Out**: Visual opacity animation shows message age in real-time (disabled when TTL <= 0)
-- **Backend-Managed Cleanup**: Lazy deletion on every API request ensures no persistent storage
+- **Backend-Managed Cleanup**: Lazy deletion on every API request ensures no persistent storage (skipped when TTL <= 0)

 ### **Private Endpoints**
 - **Room-Based Communication**: Create or join secure chat rooms using unique 6-character codes